Layr-Labs/eigenpod-proofs-generation/README.md

 - `validatorIndex` is the index of the validator being proven for in the consensus layer
 - `outputFile` is the location where the generated proof will be written to
 - `chainID` is the chainID (either goerli = 5 or mainnet = 1) being generated for.
-- `historicalSummariesIndex` refer to *What Are Historical Summary Proofs?* secion.
+- `historicalSummariesIndex` refer to *What Are Historical Summary Proofs?* section.
 This is the index of the historical summary we're gonna use to prove the withdrawal
 - `historicalSummaryStateFile` state file corresponding to the `state_summary_root` stored in the historical summary we're gonna use.
 - `blockHeaderIndex` index of the block header that contains the withdrawal being proven
 - `blockHeaderFile` file containing the block header that contains the withdrawal being proven